nathanchanUBC/SciPub/README.md

 2. tags.py: Creates a file of tags and number of occurences
 3. network_graph.py: Creates a file of nodes and edges to create a [network graph](https://public.flourish.studio/visualisation/16796700/)
 4. ubc_faculty.py: Contains a list of UBC Faculty of Science departments, and some helper functions
-5. conf.py: Creates a file of count of conference papers and respective authors
+5. conf.py: Creates a file of conference papers counts and respective authors
-6. journ.py: Creates a file of count of journal articles and respective authors
+6. journ.py: Creates a file of journal articlescounts  and respective authors
-7. facPerYr.py: Creates a file of contributions by each science department per year
+7. deptPerYr.py: Creates a file of contribution count by each Science department per year
+8. itemType.py: Creates a file of item type counts
-8. pathNames.py: Contains the absolute paths of all files used
+9. pathNames.py: Contains the absolute paths of all files used
-9. runAll.py: Running this file generates all files listed above
+10. runAll.py: Running this file generates all files listed above

 # Getting Started